OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### Android Users and Groups

-Android is a system based on the Linux Kernel.
-However it does not deal with users the same way other Unix-like systems do.
-It does not have a _/etc/password_ file describing a list of users in the system.
-Instead Android utilizes the multi-user support of the Linux kernel, to achieve application sandboxing, by running each application under a separate user (with some exceptions).
+Even though the Android operating system is based on the Linux, it does utilize user accounts in the same way other Unix-like systems do.
+For instance, it does not have a _/etc/passwd_ file containing a list of users in the system.
+Instead, Android utilizes the multi-user support of the Linux kernel to achieve application sandboxing, by running each application under a separate user (with some exceptions).

 The file [system/core/include/private/android_filesystem_config.h](http://androidxref.com/7.1.1_r6/xref/system/core/include/private/android_filesystem_config.h) shows the complete list of the predefined users and groups used for system processes.
 UIDs (userIDs) for other applications are added as they are installed on the system.
-For more details you can check this [overview of Android application sandbox.](https://pierrchen.blogspot.mk/2016/09/an-walk-through-of-android-uidgid-based.html)
+For more details you can check this [overview of Android application sandbox.](https://pierrchen.blogspot.mk/2016/09/an-walk-through-of-android-uidgid-based.html).

 File below depicts some of the users defined for Android Nougat:

 ```